thenaivekid/CV_parser_and_recommender/DOCUMENTATION.md

-# CV-Job Matching System — Repository Documentation
+# CV Parsing and Job Matching System

-This repository implements a CV/Resume parsing and job recommendation system focused on: NLP / LLM-driven parsing, vector embeddings & semantic search (pgvector + optional Redis cache), explainable matching, and performance-aware retrieval.
-The project aims to meet the specification for the JoBins assignment (CV-Job Matching System).
+This repository implements a CV/Resume parsing and job recommendation system focused on: NLP / LLM-driven parsing, vector embeddings & semantic search (pgvector + Redis cache), explainable matching, and performance-aware retrieval and long with qualitative and performance evaluation metrics.
+Also, it contains an extra layer of security to prevent people trying to fool AI models.

 ---